FelipeEnne/10_Days_of_JavaScript/README.md

 Day 8: Buttons Container
 * In this challenge, we lay out buttons inside a div and modify their labels after each click event on one of the buttons.

+#### 07/10/2019

+Day 9: Binary Calculator
+* In this challenge, we implement a calculator that uses binary numbers.